 - Congenital defects

-- Paget’s disease (abnormal bone destruction and re-growth)
+- Paget’s disease, a condition causing abnormal bone destruction and regrowth

 Minimally invasive treatment for spinal stenosis

-While the majority of cases of mild canal stenosis can be managed effectively using conservative treatment like physical therapy or pain medicine, cases of severe canal stenosis may require surgery.
-Minimally invasive procedures, such as those performed at Laser Spine Institute, avoid the undesirable aspects of traditional open spinal surgery.
-Contact us to learn how an outpatient procedure performed using advanced surgical techniques may help you treat neck or back pain caused by canal stenosis.
+While many cases of mild canal stenosis can be managed effectively using conservative treatment, like physical therapy or pain medicine, cases of severe canal stenosis may require surgery.